waqasbhatti/pyeebls/README.rst

 --------

 - the comments at the top of eebls.f in this package
-- the `astrobase.periodbase.kbls <https://github.com/waqasbhatti/astrobase/blob/master/astrobase/periodbase/kbls.py>` module for a high-level interface to this module
+- the kbls_ module in astrobase_ for a high-level serial and parallelized interface to this module

 License